 GeneCards Summary for SSTR5 Gene

 SSTR5 (Somatostatin Receptor 5) is a Protein Coding gene.
-Diseases associated with SSTR5 include Prolactinoma and Pancreatic Endocrine Carcinoma.
-Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Diseases associated with SSTR5 include Pituitary Adenoma and Pituitary Adenoma, Prolactin-Secreting.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and somatostatin receptor activity.
 An important paralog of this gene is SSTR3.

 UniProtKB/Swiss-Prot for SSTR5 Gene

 Receptor for somatostatin 28 and to a lesser extent for somatostatin-14.
 The activity of this receptor is mediated by G proteins which inhibit adenylyl cyclase.
 Increases cell growth inhibition activity of SSTR2 following heterodimerization.